Sanchithasharma/sanchithasharma/README.md

-## Hey 👋

-### Welcome to my Github page.
-I am Sanchitha SR
+## Hey 👋 I am Sanchitha SR

-#### Glad to see you here.
+#### Welcome to my Github page.
+Glad to see you here.
 I am a full-time software engineer who loves to write about Programming.
 I am a music junkie and love to read books.

 ### 📬 Where to find me